Jury finds Harvey Weinstein guilty of sexual assault, rape

 Harvey Weinstein arrives at State Supreme Court in Manhattan on Monday morning.
 Photograph: Desiree Rios/The New York Times.

-Former Hollywood film producer Harvey Weinstein was convicted of sexual assault by a New York jury on Monday.
+Former Hollywood film producer Harvey Weinstein has been convicted of sexual assault and rape by a New York jury.

-Once one of Hollywood’s most powerful producers, Weinstein (67) was convicted of sexually assaulting former production assistant Mimi Haleyi in 2006 and raping Jessica Mann, then an aspiring actress, in 2013.
+Once one of Hollywood’s most powerful producers, Weinstein (67) was convicted on Monday of sexually assaulting former production assistant Mimi Haleyi in 2006 and raping Jessica Mann, then an aspiring actress, in 2013.

+Justice James Burke ordered Weinstein to be held in custody and he was put in handcuffs by officers in court.

+He faces up to 25 years in prison and is to be sentenced on March 11th.
+His lawyers requested that he be kept in a prison infirmary while awaiting sentencing.

 The jury acquitted Weinstein on two counts of predatory sexual assault, which carried a potential life sentence, and the first degree rape of Mann.